 1. Building a QUALITY Website

-This is an obvious place to start - when a business decides to go online, the first challenge they have is building the best website they can.
+This is an obvious place to start - when a business decides to go online, the first challenge they have is building the best website possible.
 Most small businesses start looking for professional web designers, who can make sites that both look pleasing aesthetically and navigate properly.
 This is extremely significant considering business metrics are greatly affected within the first-glance of your site.
 In fact, “46% of people say a website’s design is their number one criterion for determining the credibility of a company”(Business2Community).
-Although these are very important things to look for in a website, but they are just the tip of the iceberg when it comes to quality website design.
+Although these are very important things to look for in a website, they are just the tip of the iceberg when it comes to quality website design.

 2. Creating Valuable Content